IBM/watsonx-code-assistant/README.md

 With the Standard plan, create enhanced unit tests to evaluate your code functions.
 Click the **Unit Test** option that precedes a code block or enter `/unit-test` in a chat conversation.
 IBM watsonx Code Assistant analyzes the code and creates a unit test.

-For more information, see the documentation for [Generating unit tests](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-test).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-test" target="_blank">Generating unit tests</a>.

 # Setup